abhishek-niranjan/abhishek-niranjan.github.io/_pages/about.md

 # Hobbies

-Coming out from a Defense background, I have been actively involved in various outdoor activities.
+Coming from a Defense background, I have been actively involved in various outdoor activities.
 A regional level Basketball and Badminton player and an amateur Football player is how I define my sports profile presently.
 Chess, Rubik's cube(and variations) and Sudoku have always consumed a fraction my brain's daily duty hours for long.

 A Cinephile.
 Avid follower of Reebok Crossfit Games.
 Wannabe Cliff Diver.
 Aspires to learn many languages(German at present).